ncatlab/nlab-content/pages/4675.md

    \langle F_A \wedge F_A \rangle
 $$

 as the [[magnetic charge]] distribution that twists this 2-bundle.
-This may be interpreted as the magnetic of a classical background density of magnetic [[fundamental brane|fivebranes]].
+This may be interpreted as the magnetic charge density of a classical background density of magnetic [[fundamental brane|fivebranes]].
 For more details on this see [[Green-Schwarz mechanism]].

 More precisely, the twisted differential string structure of the [[Green-Schwarz mechanism]] in heterotic [[supergravity]] for fixed gauge bundles are therefore given by the [[(∞,1)-pullback]]